RaymondWang987/NVDS/README.md

 + [2023.08.05] Update license of VDW dataset: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 + [2023.08.10] Update the camera ready version of NVDS [paper](https://github.com/RaymondWang987/NVDS/blob/main/PDF/camera_ready/NVDS_camera.pdf) and [supplementary](https://github.com/RaymondWang987/NVDS/blob/main/PDF/camera_ready/NVDS_supp.pdf).
 + [2023.08.11] Release evaluation code and checkpoint of [NYUDV2-finetuned NVDS](https://github.com/RaymondWang987/NVDS/releases/tag/NVDS-finetuned-NYUDV2).
-+ [TODO] To release VDW official website, application mailbox, VDW test set (meta data, applications for processed data, and evaluation code) in 3-4 weeks.
++ [2023.09.09] [VDW official website](https://raymondwang987.github.io/VDW/) and [application mailbox](vdw.dataset@gmail.com) go online.
+Refer to the website for usage and applications.
++ [2023.09.09] Evaluation code on VDW test set is released.
-+ [TODO] Gradually update our VDW training set.
++ [TODO] We will gradually update our VDW training set.
 Stay tuned!

 ## 💦 License and Releasing
 + VDW dataset.

   We plan to release VDW dataset under strict conditions.
 VDW dataset is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 It cannot be used for any commercial purposes.
 For our video sequences, we will gradually release [IMDB](https://www.imdb.com/) numbers, starting time, end time, movie durations, resolutions, cropping areas, and some data processing tools to utilize the data.
 We will provide an application template and mailbox.
 If you need our processed dataset for your research, apply to our mailbox.
 Your name, institution, purpose for using our data, and agreement to our license will be included in the application form.
 We will examine your application and send you feedback in 3-5 weekdays.
-Overall, we will follow the practices of the community (previous open-source datasets with movie data, e.g., Hollywood 3D, MovieNet, etc.) to legally release VDW dataset.
+Overall, we will follow the practices of the community (previous open-source datasets with movie data, e.g., Hollywood 3D, MovieNet, etc.) to legally release VDW dataset. **Please refer to our [VDW official website](https://raymondwang987.github.io/VDW/) for data usage, download, and applications.**

 + NVDS code and model.